callmewan/callmewan/README.md

 - 📫 How to reach me syazwanbunander1997@gmail.com

 - have done some project;
-= Ammonia gas detection, preventive, and monitoring system = Dooe security (Qrscan)
+- Ammonia gas detection, preventive, and monitoring system
+- Door security (Qrscan)

 <!---
 callmewan/callmewan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.